 |Buyer's agent's broker split||1.275% (~50% of the buyer's agent's commission )|

 In Wisconsin, the home seller typically pays the realtor fees for all agents involved in the sale.
 This is the standard nationwide.

-Realtor fees are baked into the price of the home and gets paid out of the proceeds when it sells.
+Realtor fees are baked into the price of the home and are paid out of the proceeds when it sells.
 So home sellers don’t have to pay real estate commission up front; the agents get their cut when the deal closes.
-Here’s how that breaks down for a typical sale in Wisconsin:

-Ways to save on Wisconsin real estate commission
+How to save on realtor fees in Wisconsin

 Our Tips for Saving on Commission

-NOTE: For all the options detailed below, the savings will come by lowering (or cutting out) the listing agent’s commission.
-Regardless of how you sell, you’ll likely have to offer a competitive buyer’s agent commission, which in Wisconsin is 2.78%.
+NOTE: For all the options below, savings come by lowering (or cutting out) the listing agent commission.
+Regardless of how you sell, you should offer a competitive buyer’s agent commission, which in Wisconsin is 2.55%.

 Clever Real EstateLearn More

 - List for $3,000 or 1%